Chafer Beetle Larvae - lawn pest

 Signs - Patches of affected lawn wilt and turn yellow or brown, though this is not specific to chafer beetle larvae and can seem in the early stages like seasonal drought or stress.
 On investigation, the grass can be lifted easily from the soil not held down by roots to any degree.
 This can also happen with otherwise apparently healthy grass if there are enough larvae feeding actively enough.
 On lifting the turf and looking into the top couple of inches of soil, the soft-bodied grubs themselves are seen.
 Up to 2cm (3/4") long, "C" shaped, cream coloured with a darker head and three pairs of legs.

-Damage - Dead patches of lawn, may be made worse by animals such as birds foxes or badgers ripping up the grass to get at the larvae.
+Damage - Dead patches of lawn, may be made worse by animals such as birds, foxes or badgers ripping up the grass to get at the larvae, they may also attract moles getting at them from underneath.
 Damage usually occurs during the autumn and is more common on light sandy soils where grass growth is already poor.
 Rarely may affect other plants in the vicinity, but grass roots are the usual food source.

 There is an organic biological control for chafer grubs using a parasitic nematode called Heterorhabditis.
 The nematode searches for insect larvae and then enters through a natural body opening or sometimes through the skin.
 Once inside the nematodes produce bacteria, which kills the larva and feeds the nematode.
 The larva dies within a few days and the colour goes from white to brown.
 The nematode breed in the dead larva and search for new ones once they have killed their host.